About me

 Leave a note for me to enjoy when you read something on this blog.

-In August-September 2021 issue of Msafiri, the Kenya Airways travel magazine, I was featured as a one of ‘top 20 Kenyan bloggers you should follow’.
-So my friend, you are in the right place!
+In the August-September 2021 issue of Msafiri, the Kenya Airways travel magazine, I was featured as one of ‘top 20 Kenyan bloggers you should follow’.
+So, my friend, you are in the right place!

 Here is the article, though a clearer version can be found here: Kenya Airways Msafiri Magazine: Aug-Sept 2021